MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     ```

 1. Review the response.
 Then in the Microsoft Word pane, in the **File** menu, create a new blank document.
 Close the **Designer** pane if it opens and change the name of the new document from *Document* to `Business Plan`.
 1. In the **Business Plan** document, add a heading with your chosen name for your cleaning company.
-Then copy the buisness plan that was generated in the Copilot pane and paste it into the document.
+Then copy the business plan that was generated in the Copilot pane and paste it into the document.
 You should end up with a business plan document, similar to this:

     ![Screenshot of a Word document with a Copilot-generated business plan.](./media/generative-ai/generated-content.png)